MNM Fatal – 12/22/25

 Additional Information

-This is the sixth fatality reported in 2025, and the second classified as “Machinery.”
+This is the 29th fatality reported in 2025, and the first classified as “Handling Material.”

 Click here for: Preliminary Report (pdf)